w3f/Grants-Program/applications/samaritan.md

 - React (Admin Dashboard)

 #### What Samaritan is not
-Samaritan is not intended to be a full-fledged blockchain or smart contract platform.
-While it leverages decentralization principles, it will not provide its own consensus mechanism, token economy, or on-chain execution environment.
-Instead, it integrates with existing chains (e.g., Ethereum, Polkadot) for identity proofs or data anchoring when needed.
+Samaritan is not a blockchain or smart contract platform.
+It doesn't aim to create a new consensus layer, token economy, or on-chain execution environment.
+Instead, it integrates with existing chains like Ethereum and Polkadot for authentication, data anchoring, and event-driven workflows.

-Additionally, Samaritan does not aim to replicate Firebase feature-for-feature.
-Services like analytics, crash reporting, or user segmentation dashboards are outside the scope of this MVP.
-Our focus is tightly centered on authentication, storage, and real-time sync—reimagined in a trust-minimized, user-owned way.
-Features beyond that will only be explored with community feedback and scaling demands.
+It also isn’t trying to replicate Firebase feature-for-feature.
+Services like analytics, crash reporting, or deep user segmentation are out of scope for the MVP.
+Samaritan is focused on solving three core backend primitives for Web3 apps: authentication, real-time data sync, and smart contract integration.
+Additional features will be considered based on real developer needs and community feedback.

 ### Ecosystem Fit
-Samaritan fits into the Polkadot ecosystem as a developer tool for handling real-time data sync, decentralized identity, and user-owned storage.
-It provides basic building blocks that parachains, dapps, or wallets can use when they need real-time collaboration or persistent user data — without falling back on centralized servers or databases.
-Rather than offering a full platform, Samaritan focuses on enabling these core capabilities in a way that aligns with Polkadot’s goals around interoperability, privacy, and user control.
+Samaritan fits into the Polkadot ecosystem as a lightweight developer tool for real-time data sync, decentralized identity, and smart contract event integration.
+It provides essential backend primitives—like wallet-based authentication, live peer-to-peer collaboration, and contract-triggered workflows—that parachains, dApps, and wallets can use without depending on centralized infrastructure.

+Rather than trying to be a full-featured platform, Samaritan focuses on enabling these foundational capabilities in a modular, pluggable way that supports Polkadot’s vision of interoperability, trustlessness, and developer empowerment.

-#### Target Audience
+#### 🎯 Target Audience

 Our primary target audience includes:

-- **dApp developers** looking to add decentralized, collaborative features to their apps (e.g., multiplayer editing, shared data spaces).
+- **dApp developers** who need real-time, collaborative features like shared dashboards, multiplayer editing, or live session data.
-- **Wallet and identity providers** exploring richer DID integrations and account-linked state.
+- **Wallet and identity providers** looking to extend DID systems with live application state tied to users.
-- **Parachain teams** needing decentralized sync and document coordination without spinning up extra infrastructure.
-- **End-users and builders** who want trustless tools to collaborate, store, and sync information without vendor lock-in.
+- **Parachain and infrastructure teams** that want to integrate real-time app logic or contract-triggered workflows without maintaining extra backend services.
+- **Builders and creators** seeking developer-friendly, decentralized alternatives to Firebase for identity and event-driven apps.

-#### Needs Met by Samaritan
+#### ✅ Needs Met by Samaritan

-Samaritan solves key problems faced by dapp developers:
+Samaritan solves critical backend challenges for decentralized app developers:

-- **Real-time document database** for syncing data across users and devices without relying on centralized servers.
-- **Decentralized, serverless infrastructure** to reduce costs and improve availability.
+- **Live document synchronization** across clients using peer-to-peer messaging — no centralized relay or server needed.
-- **Wallet-based authentication** and cross-platform identity support.
+- **Wallet-based authentication** using Polkadot.js or MetaMask, with self-sovereign sessions and no passwords.
-- **Private, shared state** for collaborative apps — without exposing data to third parties.
+- **Event-driven backend logic**, triggered by smart contract events or external inputs — allowing rich, decentralized workflows.
+- **Infrastructure minimization**, by removing the need to maintain custom backend stacks or centralized APIs.

 #### How These Needs Were Identified